websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/blogs/highlighting-recent-bloggers.md

 The *Recent Bloggers* widget lets you highlight the work of your site’s most recent blog authors.
 This widget lists each recent author’s name, profile picture, and number of posts.

-Follow these steps to add a Recent Bloggers widget to a page:
+To add a Recent Bloggers widget to a page,

 1. Navigate to an existing page where you wish to add the *Recent Bloggers* widget.
 Click on the *Add App* icon (![Click on the Add App icon to add a new widget.](../../images/icon-add-app.png)) at the top of the page.